zhongyuan-liang/metaskills-analysis/README.md

 Setup
 ------------
 1. Download the data from OneDrive and create the `data` directory as shown in the Project Organization section.
 Unzip the files and place the csv files into `data/raw`.
 Rename the CSVs to `Metaskills_x`, `Mid_semester_survey`, and `Final_survey`.
+2. Follow the instructions in the guide above to set up the virtual environment.

 Project Organization
 ------------